 All competitors must have an official Colossalcon badge.
 This includes attendee, panelist and artists badges.
-Those with staff badges or guest badges are not allowed to enter the Masquerade at Colossalcon.
+Those with staff badges or guest badges are not allowed to enter the Cosplay Contest.

 Craftsmanship and Performance are separate competitions.
 Participants may enter in both Craftsmanship and Performance and if the judges see that a group has both excellent craftsmanship and an excellent performance, they are eligible to win awards in both competitions.

 Craftsmanship Competition: You will be judged solely on the construction of your costume in a private, scheduled interview.
-All costumes must have been made from scratch by the entrant.
+All costumes must have been made by the entrant.
 (Shoes and wigs do not need to be made from scratch, but we encourage modifying these items to fit your character!)
-If you are not also competing in Performance, you will walk onstage to show off your costume alongside the Exhibition entries.
+You will walk onstage to show off your costume.

 Novice Division: This division is intended for those new to making their own costumes or performing on stage and have not competed much, if at all.